-Scott Delap and Randy Stafford explain the architectural decisions made in order to scale, monitor and operate 24/7 the game League of Legends, bringing insight on how they use Oracle Coherence for that.
+Scott Delap and Randy Stafford explain the architectural decisions made in order to scale, monitor and operate the game League of Legends, bringing insight on how they use Oracle Coherence for that.

 Jürgen Kress discusses the current status and the future of cloud computing, and the role of SOA in creating a cloud computing infrastructure, plus some of the cloud offerings existing today.

-Eoin Woods explains how Barclays Global Investors (BGI) designed Apex, a new porfolio management system, to meet the challenges it faces and why BGI chose to combine mainstream, boutique and open source Java technologies, including Oracle, WebLogic, Spring, Swing, JIDE, Flux, CPLEX, MVEL and XStream, to create an architecture with some interesting variations on the standard J2EE form.
+Eoin Woods explains how Barclays Global Investors (BGI) designed Apex to meet the challenges it faces and the Java technologies which were chosen for an architecture with variations on standard J2EE.

-Brian Oliver explains a number of data grid design patters: Command, Functor, Store and Forward Messaging, and Push Replication.
-He also mentions some traditional patterns used so far and Coherence Incubator, a repository for design patterns reference implementations.
+Brian Oliver explains a number of data grid design patters: Command, Functor, Messaging, and Push Replication.
+He also mentions some traditional patterns used so far and Coherence Incubator.